Welcome to the Ball State Adult Physical Fitness Program

 APFP hours Monday-Friday are 5:30-8:45am, 11:30-1:15pm, 3:30-7:00pm and closed on Saturday.

 We ask that you not come in to exercise if you have experienced symptoms such as a fever, cough or shortness of breath.
 We also have a post COVID-19 questionnaire for each participant to complete prior to exercising again with us.
 We will measure your BP and body weight on everyone’s first visit back.

 We ask that you wash your hands prior to and after exercising and avoid touching your face.

 The Adult Physical Fitness Program (APFP) was started in the late 1960s by Dr. Bud Getchell and has operated continuously since its inception.
 The mission of the APFP mirrors the educational, research, and service missions of Ball State University.

 The APFP provides daily exercise supervision and exercise counseling by trained staff.
-Members undergo comprehensive health screening and physical fitness testing, from which an individualized exercise plan can be implemented to help members achieve their health and wellness goals.
-Our program offers morning, midday, and evening hours.
+Members may undergo comprehensive health screening and physical fitness testing, from which an individualized exercise plan can be implemented to help members achieve their health and wellness goals.

 For more information please contact Becky Collins at 285-1140 or visit us at www.bsu.edu/adultfitness